Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Related Work

-\paragraph{Gaussian mixtures in graphics} In parallel to neural representation, Gaussian mixture representations are also seeing an emerging trend in computer graphics.
-Our work is inspired by the recent 3D Gaussian Splatting method \cite{kerbl20233d} that uses explicit 3D Gaussian functions for real-time high-quality novel-view synthesis.
-Many follow-up works have extended this method to dynamic scenes \cite{luiten2023dynamic}, on-the-fly training and streaming \cite{sun20243dgstream}, 2D Gaussians for surface modeling \cite{huang20242d}, and a wide variety of other applications \cite{chen2024survey}.
-Although Gaussian mixture models have been used for image generation \cite{gepperth2021image}, compression \cite{sun2019image, sun2021image}, and stylization \cite{cheng2024image}, their application as 2D image representation remains largely unexplored in real-time graphics.
+Parallel to neural representations, Gaussian-based representations are gaining traction in computer graphics.
+Our work is inspired by the recent success of Gaussian Splatting \cite{kerbl20233d}, where 3D Gaussians are employed for scene reconstruction and high-quality real-time rendering.
+Several follow-up works extended this method to support dynamic scenes \cite{luiten2024dynamic}, on-the-fly training \cite{sun20243dgstream}, surface modeling \cite{huang20242d}, and a variety of downstream applications \cite{fei20243d}.
+Despite that Gaussian mixtures have been applied to image modeling \cite{celik2011automatic,tu2024compositional}, restoration \cite{niknejad2015image}, compression \cite{sun2021image,zhu2022unified}, and semantic segmentation \cite{ban2018superpixel}, their potential as efficient image representation for real-time graphics remains largely underexplored.
+Concurrent with our work, GaussianImage \cite{zhang2024gaussianimage} also used 2D Gaussians to represent and compress images.
+While the basic building blocks are similar, our content-aware initialization and optimization strategies, coupled with top-$K$ normalization during rendering, enable superior rate-distortion trade-offs.
+Moreover, GaussianImage relies on two-stage optimization and computationally intensive vector-quantization fine-tuning, making optimization and decoding speeds respectively $10\times$ and $4\times$ slower than ours at similar bitrates.